nnikishev/python-go-rpc/README.md

 # Python-Golang RPC

-my own expirience with database executor on golang with rpc call from python
+My own experience with database execution in golang with rpc call from python Working with large queries better than SQLAlchemy (2x, 3x Faster)

 # Variables